+If the concentration of CH_3COO^- is greater than that of CH_3COOH , then the log term in equation 6.31 is positive and the pH is greater than 4.76.
 This is a reasonable result because we expect the concentration of the conjugate base, CH_3COO^- , to increase as the pH increases.
-Similar reasoning shows that the concentration of CH_3COOH exceeds that of CH_3COO^- when
+Similar reasoning will convince you that the pH is less than 4.76 when the concentration of CH_3COOH exceeds that of CH_3COO^- .